anonymous7484/step_artifact/README.md

         |_timeshare_mem_bound
     ```

     * Figure 8: The reproduced figure and experiment results can be found in the `step-artifact-eval` folder.
-The `validation.pdf` should match Figure 5 in the paper.
+The `validation.pdf` should match Figure 8 in the paper.
 The values used to create the plot are in the other two CSV files in the `step-artifact-eval` folder.

     * Figure 9: The reproduced figure and experiment results can be found in the `dyn_tiling` folder.
 The file `figure9.pdf` should match Figure 9 in the paper.
-The values used for creating the plot can be found in`figure_9_mixtral_b64.csv` and `figure_9_qwen_b64.csv`.
+The values used for creating the plot can be found in`figure_9_mixtral_b64_raw.csv` and `figure_9_qwen_b64_raw.csv`.

     * Figure 10: The reproduced figure and experiment results can be found in the `dyn_tiling` folder.
 The file `figure10.pdf` should match Figure 10 in the paper.
-The values used for creating the plot can be found in `figure_10_mixtral_b1024.csv` and `figure_10_qwen_b1024.csv`.
+The values used for creating the plot can be found in `figure_10_mixtral_b1024_raw.csv` and `figure_10_qwen_b1024_raw.csv`.

     * Figure 12: The reproduced figure and experiment results can be found in the `timeshare_mem_bound` folder.
 The file `figure12.pdf` should match Figure 12 in the paper.
 The values used to create the plot are in `fig_8_a.csv` and `fig_8_b.csv`.

     * Figure 13: The reproduced figure and experiment results can be found in the `timeshare_mem_bound` folder.
 The file `figure13.pdf` should match Figure 13 in the paper.
 The values used to create the plot are in `fig_9_a.csv` and `fig_9_b.csv`.

     * Figure 14: The reproduced figure and experiment results can be found in the `dynamic_par` folder.
 The file `figure14.pdf` should match Figure 14 in the paper.
-The values used for creating the plot can be found in the other three CSV files in the `dynamic_par` folder.
+The values used for creating the plot can be found in `batch64_interleave_dynamic.csv`.

     * Figure 15: The reproduced figure and experiment results can be found in the `dynamic_par` folder.
 The file `figure15.pdf` should match Figure 15 in the paper.
-The values used for creating the plot can be found in the other three CSV files in the `dynamic_par` folder.
+The values used for creating the plot can be found in `batch_sweep_coarse_vs_dynamic.csv`.

+    * Figure 21: The reproduced figure and experiment results can be found in the `dynamic_par` folder.
+The file `figure21.pdf` should match Figure 21 in the paper.
+The values used to generate the plot are provided in the remaining CSV files in the same directory.

 ## [Optional] Detailed Explanation of What the Top-Level Script Does

 ### Run and Validate Figure 8 (10 human-minutes + 2 compute-hours)

 * Run the following commands:
     1. Generates the STeP Simulator numbers (organe dots) in Figure 5.
-The numbers will be stored in `/root/step_artifact/hdl_validation/fig5.csv`.
+The numbers will be stored in `/root/step_artifact/hdl_validation/fig8.csv`.

         ```bash
         ### In the docker container ###
         $ cd /root/step_artifact/
-        $ source ./hdl_validation/figure5_step.sh
+        $ source ./hdl_validation/figure8_step.sh
         ```

-    2. Run the HDL simulation, copy the results from STeP simulator to the designated location, and generate figure 5.
+    2. Run the HDL simulation, copy the results from STeP simulator to the designated location, and generate figure 8.

         ```bash
-        # Copy the simulation resuls for the STeP simulator (fig5.csv) to the designated location to generate the graph
+        # Copy the simulation resuls for the STeP simulator (fig8.csv) to the designated location to generate the graph
-        $ cp /root/step_artifact/hdl_validation/fig5.csv /root/step-artifact-eval/step_reference.csv
+        $ cp /root/step_artifact/hdl_validation/fig8.csv /root/step-artifact-eval/step_reference.csv
         # Run the HDL simulation and generate the figure
         $ cd /root/step-artifact-eval
         $ ./run_dse_and_figure.sh